- Meet The Team

 Pain relief following surgery

-Is a mild analgesic and is also helpful at bringing temperatures down.
-Often after surgery Paracetamol works well when it is used as well as other drugs.
+• A mild analgesic and is also helpful at bringing temperatures down.